 Yes, you’ve probably done a good share of running in those loafers you’re wearing right now, but when you’re going to do it for exercise, you’d look like an idiot running around some park in them.
 Besides, your feet needs support, which is why you need to invest in a good pair of running shoes.

 As someone who tried to run 4K with a pair of Crocs on, I attest that proper running shoes are a must.
-The good sole support and shock absorption that running shoes offer are needed when you try to outrun that mob angry at you for wearing that crime against fashion and humanity called Crocs.
+The good sole support and shock absorption that running shoes offer are needed when you try to outrun that mob chasing you for wearing Crocs.

 Set Goals and Celebrate Progress